solus-project/ypkg/man/package.yml.5.md

 * `source` [dict(s)]

-    This key expects a list of key:value mappings, to declare the sources that this package will use.
+    This key expects a list of `key`:`value` mappings, to declare the sources that this package will use.
 A "simple source" could be a tarball, where the key is the upstream URL, and the value must be a valid `sha256sum(1)` for that tarball.